No Second Coming

 End of the World

 Now here it is his disciples that asked him about the end of the world.
-Jesus actually believed that the world was about to come to an end.
-The world was to end when the temple was to be destroyed — which we know from history, happened in around 70 AD — and which also was to be the time of his second coming.
+Jesus actually seemed to believe that the world was about to come to an end.
+The world was to end around the time the temple was to be destroyed — which we know from history, happened in around 70 AD — and which also was to be the time of his second coming.

 The prophet Malachi prophesied that God would send Elijah before the coming of the Messiah on that great and dreadful day.
 Jesus, in no uncertain terms declared that John the Baptist was Elijah.
 Even John himself said that he was “the voice of one crying in the wilderness” that Isaiah prophesied of who was Elijah, even though he himself didn’t believe he was Elijah.